pranayga/expl0ring_V8/docs/builtins_basics.md

 V8 team was soon looking for a abstraction / system which let's them write the bultins once and use then use them across the platforms, while retaining the architecture specific optimizations.

-### Fits like my old sock
+### Fits like an old sock

 Okay Pandu, fine I get what builtins are.
 But I still quite don't get how it really fits into the bigger picture of the assets that V8 produces, codebase and the controlflow.
 Could you maybe, go a little deeper from the codeflow prespective?

 ![](https://i.imgur.com/WayerLo.gif)

 [Embedded Builtins](https://v8.dev/blog/embedded-builtins) provides some great context on the entire rational behind builtins.
-Below is key parts based on my understanding of the document
+Below is key parts based on my understanding of the document:
+- The idea of builtins is similar to the way we have DLLs and .so files in Windows & UNIX respectively.
+The idea is to share JS code accross V8 Isolates.
+Imagine having the entire codebase which implements the ECMAScript standard over and over again for each instance of V8 Isolate.
+Not very efficient.
+- This was historically hard to implement because:

+> Generated builtin code was neither isolate- nor process-independent due to embedded pointers to isolate- and process-specific data.
+V8 had no concept of executing generated code located outside the managed heap.

+If you're intrested on why and how bultins & snapshots function, highly recommend reading [Embedded Builtins](https://v8.dev/blog/embedded-builtins).

 ## Enter CodeStubAssembler